chenjunqian/here/README.md

 # LoveMarker

-LoveMarker is an app that user share where they have sex at somewhere and satisfy the curious one.
+LoveMarker is a real-time map application that user share couples’ feeling and mark on the map and satisfy the curious one.

 The idea from the movie Amelie

 ![image](https://github.com/chenjunqian/here/blob/master/readme-image/orgasm-amelie.png)

-There are some screenshot here,and now there is only Chinese version.
+There are some screenshot here.

 ![image](https://github.com/chenjunqian/here/blob/master/readme-image/Screenshot_2016-01-11-23-03-16.png)